 - Add all three flours to the food processor.

-- Add 1 tsp salt and maple syrup.
+- Add 1 teaspoon salt and maple syrup.

 - Process for a 45 seconds to a minute until the dough comes together.
 If the dough is too dry, add small quantities of water.
 The finished dough will be slightly but not too sticky.